mohragk/Shifter_Handbrake_DIY/README.md

 ```
 Check the source code for examples on how to use this system and feel free to aks if you have any questions.

+## Using the EEPROM for storing variables
+If you want to expand the GUI and store variables on the EEPROM of the Pro Micro, I highly recommend you [read the documentation on the Arduino site](https://www.arduino.cc/en/Reference/EEPROM).

+You have to keep in mind that the EEPROM has a limited amount of writes, so *DON'T* write to the EEPROM every update!
+Make sure it only writes to the EEPROM when necessary.
+Readin values shouldn't be an issue.

 ## Disclaimer
 Use at your own risk, this code is not thorougly tested.